xddxdd/blog/source/_posts/en/article/modify-computer/laptop-intel-nvidia-optimus-passthrough.lantian/index.md

 But dual-booting means I have to maintain two operating systems, including their system updates, data sharing, and synchronization.
 For instance, I had to run a Hyper-V virtual machine running Linux and passthrough the disk with the Linux ZFS partition and share the files over Samba in order to access them from Windows.

-> Memory -1G, and it takes 2-3 minutes to connect to the share after logging on.
+> Instant 1GB less memory, and it takes 2-3 minutes to connect to the share after logging on.

 On the other hand, traditional virtual machine hypervisors (QEMU, VirtualBox, VMware, etc.) have **horrible** 3D performance.